liberland/laws/drafting/consolidated/judical-process-law.md

 ### Article 9: Language

 #### Section 1: Liberlandish as the default process language
 1. State courts shall communicate in Liberlandish, a dialect continuum of English, and parties are responsible for compliance.
-The judge may direct otherwise, but only if all parties jointly agree to use a language other than Liberlandish.
+The Judge may direct otherwise, but only if all parties jointly agree to use a language other than Liberlandish.
-2. When a party requests the service of a translator and/or interpreter, the judge shall arrange that at the expense of the requesting party.
+2. When a party requests the service of a translator and/or interpreter, the Judge shall arrange that at the expense of the requesting party.

 #### Section 2: Protection of a weaker party
-When the protection of a weaker party, such as a party with a sensory impairment, requires interpretation or transcription to make the process understandable for that party, and the use of legal counsel is insufficient, or the party can prove that they have insufficient means to obtain such legal counsel, the judge shall waive the requirement for the party to cover the expenses for translation or interpretation services.
-Additionally, the judge shall make any necessary accommodations to allow the party to present their case reasonably.
+When the protection of a weaker party, such as a party with a sensory impairment, requires interpretation or transcription to make the process understandable for that party, and the use of legal counsel is insufficient, or the party can prove that they have insufficient means to obtain such legal counsel, the Judge shall waive the requirement for the party to cover the expenses for translation or interpretation services.
+Additionally, the Judge shall make any necessary accommodations to allow the party to present their case reasonably.

-### Article 10: Civil process
+### Article 10: Civil Process
-Civil process, a procedure concerning matters in private law between parties, shall be the standard form of the process before any Court.
+Civil Process, a procedure concerning matters in private law between parties, shall be the standard form of the process before any Court.

-### Article 11: Criminal process
+### Article 11: Criminal Process

-#### Section 1: Defining criminal process
+#### Section 1: Defining Criminal Process
-Criminal process shall be between Liberland and a private party where the subject matter is alleged non-compliance with the legal system, and Liberland stands as the public accuser.
+Criminal Process shall be between Liberland and a private party where the subject matter is alleged non-compliance with the legal system, and Liberland stands as the public accuser.

-#### Section 1: Special Rules for criminal process
+#### Section 1: Special Rules for Criminal Process
-Special procedural rules apply to criminal processes to protect the accused and ensure even higher standards of justice than the standard procedural rules, set forth in this or in other laws.
+Special procedural rules apply to the Criminal Process to protect the accused and ensure even higher standards of justice than the standard procedural rules, set forth in this or in other laws.
 In the absence of special rules, the rules for Civil Process shall apply.

-#### Section 3: State Monopoly on criminal process
+#### Section 3: State Monopoly on Criminal Process
-Only State courts shall possess the jurisdiction to decide on a Criminal process.
+Only State courts shall possess the jurisdiction to decide on a Criminal Process.
 Any contractual stipulations to the contrary shall be null and void.

 ### Article 12: Private Courts and alternative dispute resolution
 1. Private courts, arbitration, mediation, and other alternative dispute resolution mechanisms may be established and operated within the territory of Liberland, subject to the general principles and minimum requirements set forth in this law.
 2. Private courts shall have the power to resolve disputes between parties in accordance with the agreed-upon rules and procedures, provided that they do not violate the fundamental principles of justice and fairness enshrined in this law and the Constitution of Liberland.

-### Article 13: Disciplinary process
+### Article 13: Disciplinary Process
-A disciplinary process shall be where a Private Court adjudicates a case between itself or the community that organizes it, or any of its representatives, and a private party where the subject matter is alleged non-compliance with that community's rules, laws, or traditions of the Private Court.
-The special procedural rules apply to the Disciplinary process as if it were a Criminal Process.
+A Disciplinary Process shall be where a Private Court adjudicates a case between itself or the community that organizes it, or any of its representatives, and a private party where the subject matter is alleged non-compliance with that community's rules, laws, or traditions of the Private Court.
+The special procedural rules apply to the Disciplinary Process as if it were a Criminal Process.

 ## Chapter 2: Core Concepts

-### Article 14: Role of the judge
+### Article 14: Role of the Judge
-1. The judge is the official through which a court acts in matters of the judicial process.
+1. The Judge is the official through which a court acts in matters of the judicial process.
-2. A judge or judges preside over any judicial process and make the final decision resolving any dispute, question, or other matter presented before the court.
+2. A Judge or Judges preside over any judicial process and make the final decision resolving any dispute, question, or other matter presented before the court.
-The judge shall also be the final arbiter deciding on the correct procedure in every situation before the court.
+The Judge shall also be the final arbiter deciding on the correct procedure in every situation before the court.

-### Article 15: Composition of judicial panels
+### Article 15: Composition of Judicial Panels
-1. Where multiple judges are presiding over a process, they shall decide the case together and always be of an even number.
+1. Where multiple Judges are presiding over a process, they shall decide the case together and always be of an even number.
-2. No judge shall have higher deciding power than any other judge.
+2. No Judge shall have higher deciding power than any other Judge.

-### Article 16: Assigning judges
+### Article 16: Assigning Judges
-1. Each court shall establish rules according to which judges are assigned to cases and shall respect those rules in all matters.
+1. Each court shall establish rules according to which Judges are assigned to cases and shall respect those rules in all matters.
-2. No party shall be deprived of a judge assigned to them, except where the party gives their express permission.
+2. No party shall be deprived of a Judge assigned to them, except where the party gives their express permission.

 ### Article 17: Judicial conduct

 #### Section 1: Impartiality
-1. The judge shall act impartially and in the interest of justice, upholding legitimately obtained private property and being mindful of the personal situations of the parties and their power differences.
+1. The Judge shall act impartially and in the interest of justice, upholding legitimately obtained private property and being mindful of the personal situations of the parties and their power differences.
-2. The judge shall base each statement in any verdict on evidence and well-reasoned logic only, and according to law and principles of justice.
+2. The Judge shall base each statement in any verdict on evidence and well-reasoned logic only, and according to law and principles of justice.
-After a case has commenced, there shall be no ex parte communication between the judge and the parties, or between the court and other persons relevant to the case, such as witnesses, unless explicitly permitted by consent of all parties.
+After a case has commenced, there shall be no ex parte communication between the Judge and the parties, or between the court and other persons relevant to the case, such as witnesses, unless explicitly permitted by consent of all parties.

-#### Section 2: Partial judges
+#### Section 2: Partial Judges
-1. A judge who has a personal connection to one or more of the parties or the object of the case shall be deemed partial where that connection is judged sufficient to influence their decision-making.
+1. A Judge who has a personal connection to one or more of the parties or the object of the case shall be deemed partial where that connection is Judged sufficient to influence their decision-making.
-2. If a party suspects partiality, they may appeal to the court, which shall appoint three judges to decide on the impartiality of the fellow judge.
-A judge in doubt of being partial may also initiate this process themselves.
+2. If a party suspects partiality, they may appeal to the court, which shall appoint three Judges to decide on the impartiality of the fellow Judge.
+A Judge in doubt of being partial may also initiate this process themselves.
-3. A partial judge shall be replaced according to the rules of the court.
-Partiality in itself shall not be counted against the judge without it having led to unjust decisions or breaches of due process, or without it having been found in extenuating circumstances (i.e., the judge must have known that they were partial and not reported it).
+3. A partial Judge shall be replaced according to the rules of the court.
+Partiality in itself shall not be counted against the Judge without it having led to unjust decisions or breaches of due process, or without it having been found in extenuating circumstances (i.e., the Judge must have known that they were partial and not reported it).
-4. A court or higher court, where applicable, shall re-examine a judicial decision made and a judicial process presided by a partial judge, regardless of the procedural stage at which impartiality has been established.
+4. A court or higher court, where applicable, shall re-examine a judicial decision made and a judicial process presided by a partial Judge, regardless of the procedural stage at which impartiality has been established.

 ### Article 18 Judicial Orders
-1. A judge may issue various interim pre-trial orders or measures to ensure that the circumstances of the case remain sufficiently stable for adjudication.
-Parties shall comply with these orders, or the judge may impose penalties up to the case's value, with the maximum penalty being the total forfeiture of all points on the case for the non-compliant party.
+1. A Judge may issue various interim pre-trial orders or measures to ensure that the circumstances of the case remain sufficiently stable for adjudication.
+Parties shall comply with these orders, or the Judge may impose penalties up to the case's value, with the maximum penalty being the total forfeiture of all points on the case for the non-compliant party.
-2. A judge may use the following order:
+2. A Judge may use the following order:

 a) **Restraining/Compelling Order**: Short-term orders issued to prevent a party from engaging in certain actions that could harm the other party or the case itself.